Quick Info on Exasol

 Refer to the Monitoring section for more information.
 Exasol also supports other monitoring services such as Nagios, Splunk or XML-RPC APIs.
 For more information, refer to the Other Monitoring Services section.

 In addition to the above monitoring options, Exasol also provides additionally monitoring service packages for you.
 It is a paid service.
 When you opt for the monitoring service package, Exasol will monitor your database using a software system monitor with an automated incident report system.
-To know more, refer the Support Services page on our Community.
+To know more, visit Support.

 Exasol provides various free training to help you understand the working of Exasol, enhance your skills, and provide the necessary knowledge to maintain and manage your Exasol database.